-Whenever I teach a basic soap making class, the students are always super eager to jump right in and make a batch of soap right away!
-Many of the ingredients can be found locally or at the grocery store, and many more can be ordered online for quick delivery.
+Many of the ingredients to make soap can be found locally or at the grocery store, and even more can be ordered online for quick delivery.

-But let’s say you aren’t quite sure about this whole soap making adventure, and don’t want to invest a lot of money into equipment.
-One of the biggest (and best) investments you’ll make is in your soap mold.
-Here are some very inexpensive... or no-cost soap molds that will get you started.
+But let’s say you aren’t quite sure about this whole soap making adventure and don’t want to invest a lot of money into equipment.
+One of the biggest (and best) investments you’ll make is your soap mold.
+Here are some very inexpensive or no-cost soap molds that will get you started.

 01 of 09